Wayne Static

-Wayne Richard Wells (November 4, 1965 – November 1, 2014), known professionally as Wayne Static, was an American musician, best known as the lead vocalist, guitarist, keyboardist, and primary lyricist for heavy metal band Static-X. He released his only solo studio album, Pighammer, on October 4, 2011.
+Wayne Richard Wells (November 4, 1965 – November 1, 2014), known professionally as Wayne Static, was an American musician, best known as the lead vocalist, rhythm guitarist, keyboardist, and primary lyricist for the industrial metal band Static-X, of which he was the only constant member until his death in 2014.
+He also released a solo album, Pighammer, in 2011.
 Static was recognizable for his unusual hairstyle; his hair was held up in a vertical position, a process that took about 20 minutes to complete (45 minutes, according to his mother).
 He was also known for his signature "chintail" beard.

 Early life

 Wells was born in Muskegon, Michigan, to Richard and Darlene Wells.
 He grew up in Shelby, Michigan before moving to Chicago, Illinois and California.
 He was three years old when he received his first toy guitar.
 His parents decided at age seven to get him his first real guitar, an S12 beginner model.
 Wells was given lessons, which paid off a year later when he won a talent contest playing "Skip to My Lou".
 He later played in his first band at the age of 12 and decided he wanted to be a musician.
 In high school, Wells played in a band for the dances with classmates.
 He attended Shelby High School and had summer jobs which included working as an asparagus picker and in a cherry canning factory.